Fabrizio-Caruso/CROSS-LIB/README.md

 Moreover even installing the required compilers may not be necessary because Cross-Lib can be used through GitHub Codespaces (with <ins>preinstalled</ins> compilers) on any browser.

-Additionally ou can also use it with
+Additionally you can also use it with
 - the pre-built docker image (compilers are <ins>preinstalled</ins>),
 - the dockerfile to build an image or (compilers are <ins>preinstalled</ins>),
 - a clone of this repository (which requires the installation of the compilers).